 - 1 cup black beans rinsed and drained

-- 2 tablespoons fresh squeezed lime juice
+- 2 tablespoons cilantro

 - Slice the peppers lengthwise then pull the seeds and stems from inside.

-- Drain any excess grease then season with taco seasoning and fold in the tomatoes, drained and rinsed black beans, zucchini, (cooked) rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce then cook for 2 minutes over medium heat.
+- Drain any excess grease then sprinkle with taco seasoning and fold in the tomatoes, drained and rinsed black beans, (cooked) rice, 1/2 cup of the cheese, lime juice and 3 tablespoons of enchilada sauce then cook for 2 minutes over medium heat.

 - Cover with aluminum foil and bake at 375° 30 minutes.